Safeguarding Policy

 Defining child safeguarding

-While these terms overlap, child safeguarding is more specific to our responsibilities to protect children from harm caused by our own actions as an organisation.
+What is the difference between safeguarding, child protection, and child safety?
+While these terms overlap, safeguarding is more specific to our responsibilities to protect children from harm caused by our own actions as an organisation.
+We also extend our safeguarding policy across the life course to include all those who may be at risk of abuse, harm or neglect.

 Child protection encompasses the wider responsibility of all individuals and communities to prevent and respond to all violence, exploitation, and abuse against children, regardless of the context in which it occurs or in which it is detected.
 Child protection extends beyond harm caused by our own actions as an organisation into all aspects of life as individuals, families, communities, and societies.
 Child protection also describes the range of responses that may occur as a result of the detection and report of a suspected harm to a child or children, through response child safety and law enforcement agencies.